-Compensation Committee (Number of meetings held during 2021: Five).
-During 2021, our Compensation Committee consisted of Ms. Humphrey (chair), Mr. Henry, Mr. Adame (since June 22, 2021), Ms. Dial, and Ms. Keegan, each of whom the Board of Directors determined to be "independent," as defined under and required by the rules of the Nasdaq Stock Market.
+Compensation Committee (Number of meetings held during 2022: Five).
+During 2022, our Compensation Committee consisted of Ms. Humphrey (chair), Mr. Henry, Mr. Adame, Ms. Dial, and Ms. Keegan, each of whom the Board of Directors determined to be "independent," as defined under and required by the rules of the Nasdaq Stock Market.
 The Compensation Committee is responsible for, among other things, supervising and reviewing our affairs as they relate to the compensation and benefits of our executive officers and directors, as well as overseeing succession planning for executive officers.
 In carrying out these responsibilities, the Compensation Committee reviews all components of executive compensation for consistency with our compensation philosophy and with the interests of our stockholders.